fontina-petrakopoulou/fontina-petrakopoulou.github.io/available-positions.md

 permalink: /available-positions/
 ---

-*I am looking for  motivated, creative and well qualified Ph.D. and postdoctoral students to come work with me and be part of a forward thinking group on the cutting edge of energy and water research.
+*I am looking for  motivated, creative and well qualified Ph.D. students and postdoctoral researchers to come work with me and be part of a forward thinking group on the cutting edge of energy and water research.
 I am open to new ideas and I am willing to support innovative and attractive proposals.
 If you have any further questions or suggestions related to collaboration possibilities feel free to contact me at fpetrako@ing.uc3m.es.*

 Of potential interest, below you can see all open and future calls that can allow the contracting of personnel.